maxamillion32/stamplay-aboutme/README.md

 Then you need to upload the frontend files in your app and you can do it in two ways:

 * Copy/Upload them via the Layout section of your app on Stamplay editor
-* [Get](http://cdn.stamplay.com/stamplay-sync/stamplay-sync.zip) and run **Stamplay Sync**, make it download the frontend assets of your app and then replace them with the ones you got from this repo.
+* [Get Stamplay sync](http://cdn.stamplay.com/stamplay-sync/stamplay-sync.zip) and run **Stamplay Sync**, make it download the frontend assets of your app and then replace them with the ones you got from this repo.
 Stamplay Sync will upload everything for you on your app.

 -----------------------